bosborne/protein-feature-vectors/README.md

 ## Introduction

-This package is based on [iFeatureOmega-CLI](https://github.com/Superzchen/iFeatureOmega-CLI), with the following differences:
+This package is derived from [iFeatureOmega-CLI](https://github.com/Superzchen/iFeatureOmega-CLI), with the following differences:

 - It only makes feature vectors using protein sequence (not based on DNA, RNA, or chemical structures)
 - The feature vectors are all fixed-length